sanalabs/auto-text-size/README.md

 import { autoTextSize } from 'auto-text-size'

 // autoTextSize runs the returned function directly and
-// re-runs it when the container element changes size. const updateTextSize = autoTextSize(options)
+// re-runs it when the container element resize. const updateTextSize = autoTextSize(options)

 // All invocations are throttled for performance.
 Manually